Trolleybuses in Bologna: The Civis controversy

 The project was to create a better transportation service between Bologna and San Lazzaro di Savena, with some interchanges in the Servizio Ferroviario Metropolitano, back then in its planning stages.
-It was carried out by ATC Bologna, the Italian Ministry of Transportation and Infrastructure, and various local entities.
+It was carried out by ATC Bologna, the Italian Ministry of Infrastructure and Transport, and various local entities.
 It involved the repavement of several roads in Bologna and San Lazzaro and the improvement of various bus stops to make them accessible to disabled people.
 Other stops were also built in San Lazzaro, many of which are still inactive.

 The works for the Civis started in 2007 and the first tests of the vehicles were carried out between 2010 and 2011.
 However, it soon became clear that the Civis was unsafe to drive, causing opposition and outright refusal by local drivers to operate it.

 In fact, various ATC bus drivers declared that it was too large to pass through certain streets in the city centre (namely Strada Maggiore and Via San Vitale, which are now served by trolleybus routes 14 and 15), and that the driver's seat situated in the centre of the bus did not allow for a lateral view of the roads.
-This caused the intervention of a ministerial enquiry by the Ufficio Speciale dei Trasporti a Impianti Fissi (USTIF); which officially declared the Civis unsafe to drive and caused the project to be shelved in 2011 A director for the construction of the related infrastructures claimed that ATC and Irisbus insisted to carry out the project despite it being already initially rejected in 2005 due to various technical inconsistencies.
+This caused the intervention of a ministerial enquiry by the Ufficio Speciale dei Trasporti a Impianti Fissi (USTIF); which officially declared the Civis unsafe to drive and caused the project to be shelved in 2011.
+A director for the construction of the related infrastructures claimed that ATC and Irisbus insisted to carry out the project despite it being already initially rejected in 2005 due to various technical inconsistencies.

 The failure of Civis started several investigations against ATC, Irisbus and the former mayor Guazzaloca, with the latter being acquitted in 2014.